nuthanc/react/streams/client/README.md

 * To convert to controlled element, we need to use the formProps passed as argument
 * Short JSX syntax in renderInput where everything from formProps.input is added as properties to input element
 * Shorten even feature by destructuring formProps

+### Customizing Form Fields
+* Customizing renderInput
+* Adding prop of label to identify
+* Props which are not known to the component are by default passed to the component(which is renderInput in this case) and can be received as additional property in renderInput
+* className of ui form in render method for proper spacing